 Contextualization: As a school administrator, I see this taking place daily, not

-only in parents who are born in the millennial generation, but teachers also.
+only in parents who are born in the millennial generation but teachers also.
 It

 seems many are only concerned with the hours they spend at school and the

 paycheck they receive.
-Although they know this is a Christian School, they really
+Although they know this is a Christian School, they

-are beginning to question their own life purpose and seek many avenues that
+are beginning to question their life purpose and seek many avenues that

 are not Christian for personal foundation.

-Many confess belief in God and attend church but receive the most influence from their social community of friends and the parents of their children’s friends.
+Many confess their belief in God and attend church but receive the most influence from their social community of friends and the parents of their children’s friends.
 How can we dialog with them and help them to

 see subjectively and objectively in their interpretation of communication with